ianchak/stati/docs-site/site/core-concepts/routing.md

 └── index.md             ✅ Routed - Creates / homepage
 ```

 **Note:** `README.md` files ARE routed because they are markdown files.
-If you don't want a README to appear on your site, either:
-- Use a different extension: `README.txt`
-- Place it in an underscore folder: `_docs/README.md`
-- Mark it as draft in front matter: `draft: true`
+Don't place README files in your `site/` directory, keep them in your project root or other non-site directories.

 #### **Use Cases for Underscore Exclusion**